mpavich2/weather-chrome-extension/README.md

 ## The Chrome Extension

-The chrome extension is currently pending review on the chrome web store, but below are some images of how the extension looks.
+The chrome extension can be accessed from the chrome web store [here](https://chrome.google.com/webstore/detail/weather-chrome-extension/omofhlbfjcoaiajgjncndhkcokhjbokd?hl=en&authuser=3).

 ### The Landing Page
 This displays basic current weather information on the currently search location.